How to Stage An Intervention: What You Need to Know

 Resource Planning: Budgets, Timelines, and Support

-- Secure financial and insurance information in advance
+- Secure financial and insurance information in advance.

-- Vet treatment options and confirm availability
+- Vet treatment options and confirm their availability.

-- Establish reliable professional and peer support for guidance
+- Establish reliable professional and peer support for guidance.

 Preparing for Immediate Treatment Access